bytedance/sonic/README.md

     // If the type is too deep nesting (nesting depth > 5),
-    // you can set compile recursive depth in Pretouch for better stability in JIT. err := sonic.Pretouch(reflect.TypeOf(v), option.WithCompileRecursiveDepth(depth))
+    // you can set compile recursive depth in Pretouch for better stability in JIT. err := sonic.Pretouch(reflect.TypeOf(v), option.WithCompileRecursiveDepth(depth)) }
 ```

+### Copy string
+When decoding **string values without any escaped characters**, sonic refers them from origin JSON buffer instead of mallocing a new buffer to copy.
+This helps a lot for CPU performance, but may leave the whole JSON buffer in memory as long as the decoded objects are being used.
+In practice, we found the extra memory introduced by referring JSON buffer is usually 20% ~ 80% of decoded objects.
+Once a application holds these objects for a long time (for example, cache the decoded objects for reusing), its inuse memory on server may go up.
+We provide option `decoder.CopyString()` for users to choose not to refer the JSON buffer, which may cause the decline of CPU performance in some degree.

 ### Accelerate `encoding.TextMarshaler`
 To ensure data security, sonic.Encoder quotes and escapes string values from `encoding.TextMarshaler` interfaces by default, which may degrade performance much if most of your data is in form of them.
 We provide `encoder.NoQuoteTextMarshaler` to skip these operations, which means you **MUST** ensure their output string escaped and quoted in accordance with [RFC8259](https://datatracker.ietf.org/doc/html/rfc8259).